gabriel-hahn/react-micro-example/README.md

 Example of micro services infrastructure for Angular applications

+The structure was splitted between [NPM](https://www.npmjs.com) packages.
+With this approach, we can split the project on main modules and wrapping everything that is important for it, looking for a better infrastructure and CI/CD.

 ## Contributing

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.